EchterAlsFake/PHUB/README.md

     # Fetch and download a video
     video = await client.get_video('https://...')
-    await video.download(quality="best", path="my-video.mp4") # See docs for more options
+    await video.ensure_html() # For Downloading the HTML Code needs to be retrieved! await video.download(quality="best", path="my-video.mp4") # See docs for more options

     # Fetch user videos